microsoft/MicroHack/03-Azure/01-03-Infrastructure/06_Migration_Datacentre_Modernization/Readme.md

 # MicroHack introduction

-This MicroHack scenario walks through the process how to optimize and modernize you datacentre.
+This MicroHack scenario walks through the process how to optimize and modernize you datacenter.
 The assessment, the tooling and processes are global best practices and with a focus on the real world scenarios, cost optimization and the best customer recommended design principles.
 Specifically, this builds up to include working with an existing infrastructure.

 ![image](./img/azuremigratebusinesscase.png)
 ![image](./img/migration-assessment-architecture.png)